anoma/nspec/docs/node_architecture/networking/index.md

-There are two ways to interact with a [[Domain#domain]]: either by sending external requests to any available domain member that may return a reply, or by joining the domain and participating in the intra_domain protocols.
+There are two ways to interact with a [[Domain#domain]]: either by sending external requests to any available domain member that may return a reply, or by joining the domain and participating in the intra-domain protocols.
 For both type of requests, a node needs to know about one or more domain members to send the request to, which can be discovered either via the [[Clustering#clustering]] protocol, or via a lookup request that is routed in the inter_domain overlay using a greedy routing algorithm by the [[Domain Routing#domain_routing]] protocol.